Contents

 Although the signature mirrors RDKit defaults, the current runtime does not support those defaults.
 Use the supported options from Runtime.

-When rootedAtAtom < 0, the result is the exact union across all valid roots for the requested writer flags. rootedAtAtom=-1 is the preferred public spelling for that all-roots mode. rootedAtAtom=None is not supported; omit the argument or use -1 instead.
+When rootedAtAtom is negative, Grimace normalizes it to -1 and returns the exact union across all valid roots for the requested writer flags.
+Use rootedAtAtom=-1 for that all-roots mode. rootedAtAtom=None is not supported; omit the argument or use -1 instead.

 Set semantics are the contract here.
 MolToSmilesEnum(...) yields the exact support, but callers should not rely on the yielded iteration order as a stable public ordering guarantee.